I have never thought that one day I would own a cat, but I think that was

 Pet Sitting

-This is a wonderful way to spend some quality time with animals if you can’t have your own pet.
+This is an excellent way to spend some quality time with animals if you can’t have your own pet.
 Pet owners are always eager to find reliable, animal-loving humans to look after their pets while they’re away.
 Try:

 • Watching a pair of dogs while their owners leave for the day